music-soul1-1/weather-app/README.md

 7. Submit a pull request explaining the changes you've made.

 ## Release notes

+### v.0.0.4
+- Fixed bug: settings were not loading on app startup.
+- Date added to forecast widgets.

 ### v.0.0.3
 - Added settings screen.
 Now user can change measurement units, language and the number of forecast timestamps.